rwhitley7/884-Active-Learning/README.md

 Modern technology has provided an enormous amount of data that can be utilized for machine learning applications.
 However, for supervised learning tasks, this creates larger labeling and computational costs.
 For this reason, techniques such as Active Learning have been explored to reduce the amount of data needed to train a model.
 Since some data samples provide more information to the model than others, Active Learning looks to extract the most informative samples from the data pool iteratively.

 Many different metrics have been applied by researchers to determine which samples could provide most useful.
 In general, however, these techniques have been explored individually and in different environments, making comparisons challenging.
-In this project, we explore a few of the most popular Active Learning techniques using the same model and hyper-parameters to provide fair quantitative analysis that can be leveraged for future supervised machine learning tasks.
+In this project, we explore a few of the most popular Active Learning techniques using the same model and hyper-parameters to provide fair, quantitative analysis that can be leveraged for future supervised machine learning tasks.
 We also incorporate modern Deep Learning techniques, such as Contrastive Learning, in an attempt to further improve Active Learning.

 We use the ResNet architecture as our backbone paired with the CIFAR datasets for training and classification.
 Information on the CIFAR datasets can be found [here](https://www.cs.toronto.edu/~kriz/cifar.html).
+We trained the model starting from a random 10% subset all the way up to the full dataset in 10% increments, with the accuracy values beeing shown below.
+These accuracies will be used as our baseline so that we can compare our techniques and determine whether our approach is beneficial or not.

 ## Active Learning